Não aprovou cookies click em:

 ICAD, I.P. ensures national representation at the monthly meetings of the Horizontal Drugs Group (HDG), in close liaison with the Ministry of Foreign Affairs and without prejudice to the participation of other national services, whenever necessary depending on the matters under discussion.

-The GHD is a working group of the Council of the European Union set up in 1997, which coordinates the Council's action on drugs, playing a central role in defining, implementing and evaluating the legislation and policies adopted by the EU in the areas of drug supply reduction and demand reduction and in the cross-cutting themes of coordination, international cooperation, research, monitoring and evaluation.
+The GHD is a working group of the Council of the European Union created in 1997, which coordinates the Council's action on drugs, playing a central role in defining, implementing and evaluating the legislation and policies adopted by the EU in the areas of drug supply reduction and demand reduction and in the cross-cutting themes of coordination, international cooperation, research, monitoring and evaluation.

 Find out more about the GHD.